 Joseph was concerned about the decline in journalistic standards in the press so, when it was founded, the Joseph Rowntree Social Service Trust formed the North of England Newspaper Company to buy the Northern Echo.
 The group evolved into Westminster Press which owned 60 newspapers when it was sold in 1996.
 Joseph remained a political radical placing a priority on the welfare of his workers ahead of its time with a company doctor, works councils, paid holiday leave, and educational classes for workers including compulsory cookery classes for girls up to the age of 17.
 His Quaker faith underscored a lifelong pacifism and support for the League of Nations in the aftermath of the First World War.

 In 1923, Joseph retired as company chairman from an international business with 7,000 employees and a turnover of £3 million.
 In 1911, he had been granted the honour of the Freedom of the City of York in recognition of his work as an industrialist, reformer and public servant.
 His final home was Clifton Lodge where he had moved in 1905, next to Rawcliffe Holt where his daughter, Winifred, lived and close to Homestead Park, the grounds of the Arts-and-Crafts home built for Seebohm which were regularly opened to the community.
 Joseph always took a Saturday walk in Scarborough in later years.
 He died on 24 February 1925 aged 88.
-He is buried in the Quaker Burial Ground in Heslington, York.
+He is buried in the Quaker Burial Ground in the grounds of The Retreat, Heslington Road, York.